Open Call to All Artists and Creatives

 All work in the 100 Projects will be displayed on our digital gallery platform and a number of pieces will be presented on the campus of Otis College of Art and Design in Los Angeles and in other public venues and outlets, as available.
 The selected participants will be responsible for ensuring their work meets requirements for display, presentation, and/or installation.
 Staff will have final approval of the presentation of the work.
-The loan period for any physical artwork selected for display at Otis College is 18 weeks.
 All work submitted to the 100 Projects will be digitally represented online for an indefinite period.

 Promotion of the 100 Projects